JamesSwiss/ai-case-study/README.md

 * Assuming permission is granted, this would significantly increase the data set that can be used for training their models as well as opening a new revenue stream.
 This would also increase the canidate pool for patient selection of new designer drugs.

-* Predictive analytics would useful here, measuring known genetic markers of disease against a patient's medical history.
+* Predictive analytics would useful here, measuring known genetic markers of disease against a patient's medical history, machine learning to help predict patient responses to treatments, and AI for disease modeling based on current, high quality data

-* Why are these technologies appropriate for your solution?
+* This technology is appropriate because the trend is moving away from treatment alone once a disease is found and into early or even pre-diagnosis and prevention.

 * Sources:
   https://www.labiotech.eu/trends-news/exscientia-drug-discovery-ai/#:~:text=Exscientia%27s%20total%20winnings%20from%20the,2.5B%20(%242.9B)